mrkamel/kraps/README.md

 specify a `memory_limit` of around `30.megabytes`, better less.
 The `memory_limit` affects how much chunks will be written to disk depending on the data size you are processing and how big these chunks are.
-The smaller the value, the more chunks and the more chunks, the more runs Kraps need to merge the chunks.
-It can affect the performance The `chunk_limit` ensures that only the specified amount of chunks are processed in a single run.
-A run basically
-means: it takes up to `chunk_limit` chunks, reduces them and pushes the result as a new chunk to the list of chunks to process.
+The smaller the value, the more chunks.
+The more chunks, the more runs Kraps need to merge the chunks.
+The `chunk_limit` ensures that only the specified amount of chunks are processed in a single run.
+A run basically means: it takes up to `chunk_limit` chunks, reduces them and pushes the result as a new chunk to the list of chunks to process.
 Thus, if your number of file descriptors is unlimited, you want to set it to a higher number to avoid the overhead of multiple runs. `concurrency` tells Kraps how much threads to use to concurrently upload/download files from the storage layer.
 Finally, `retries` specifies how often Kraps should retry the job step in case of errors.
 Kraps will sleep for 5 seconds between those retries.
 Please note that it's not yet